cpawley/HHG2-MSP-Physics/Coordinate-Systems.md

 ### 2-D Coordinate system
 <img align= "right"  src="https://github.com/cpawley/HHG2-MSP-Physics/blob/master/SadVries_images/2-D.png?raw=true">

 A 2-dimensional plot **adds one axis to our 1-dimensional coordinate system**.
 Now we label de axis and call the horizontal axis x and the vertical y.
-A 2-s coordinate system has its origin where the x and y axis intersect and this is called the origin.
+A 2-s coordinate system has its origin where the x and y axis intersect.
 The axis basically split up the coordinate system into 4 quadrants named quadrant + a roman numeral accordingly.
 To define a point on the coordinate system we use the format (x, y).
 So point a on figure a is (4, 5) with 4 being the value on the x-axis and 5 on the y-axis.
 2d coordinate system has a multitude of uses like plotting movement on a terrain from a birds-eye view.

 >In addition, for example, *in astrophysics* in what is known as the Hertzsprung-Russel Diagram the surface temperature of stars is plotted against their luminosity from which *we derive all sorts of fascinating information about stars*, their life cycles, stellar structure, and so on.
 >-Projeda